harshfeudal/dotenv/README.md

 * Some notice update: You can also use `std::getenv("YOUR_ENV_VAR")`.
 However, some compiler like MSVC doesn't allow you to use that, and they recommend you to replace as `_dupenv_s`.
-If you are not using MSVC, you can do like below:
+You can also use other methods if you find a new one!
+If you are not using MSVC, you can do like below (recommend):

 ```cpp
 #include <dotenv/dotenv.h>